sbelakho2/apex-mediation-platform/docs/Internal/Deployment/DEPLOYMENT_ROADMAP.md

 # ApexMediation Deployment Roadmap
 ## From Development to Production in 16 Weeks

+> Update — 2025-11-24: DigitalOcean-Centric Rollout
+>
+> Phase 1 has been refocused from previous multi-provider choices to a single DigitalOcean droplet running Dockerized services behind Nginx, DO Managed PostgreSQL, self-hosted Redis, and Spaces/B2 for storage/backups.
+Monitoring leans on DO built-ins with optional on-box Prometheus/Grafana.
+This aligns with the <$50/mo target and lowers operational overhead for a solo founder.

 **Current Date**: 2025-11-04
 **Target Launch**: 2026-02-23 (16 weeks)
 **Goal**: Solo operator platform with $175-300/month costs, 2-customer break-even